The Organon

 Decision Protocol

 For every non-trivial decision — architectural, design, or trade-off — the council follows a structured protocol.
-Four phases, sixteen gates.
+Four phases, twenty-two gates.

 “The idealists tell you what is right.
 Machiavelli tells you what works.
 The engineers tell you what is computable.
+Poincaré tells you how to choose between equivalents.
 Kant tells you what you can and cannot know.
 Popper tells you to attack your own work.
 Wittgenstein tells you to align language before code.
-Peirce tells you truth is what survives contact with reality.”
+Peirce tells you truth is what survives contact with reality.
+Aquinas tells you to hear the strongest objections before deciding.
+Swinburne tells you where to focus your finite investigation time.”